Bringing life to old laptop with Ubuntu

 Giving the old laptop new and useful purposes

 Let’s explore our option for an old laptop…

-In this case, an old laptop with Ubuntu it is just ideal because it can be the gateway to further knowledge like computer programming.
-We all know how smart our small children are and how quickly they can grasp new knowledge so that old laptop with Linux and a readily available command line may bring out the programming genie inside of that child or teenager.
+In this case, an old laptop with Ubuntu is just ideal because it can be the gateway to further knowledge like computer programming.
+We all know how smart our small children are and how quickly they can grasp new knowledge so that an old laptop with Linux and a readily available command line may bring out the programming genie inside of that child or teenager.

 In the worst case, the child will ‘break’ something and we just need to reinstall the free Ubuntu operating system.

 Note that mining will consume power and our electricity bill may increase because of the higher power consumption.
-It is up to you, the person reading this article, to assess if Nimiq mining it is or it will be profitable and a possible passive income source.
+It is up to you, the person reading this article, to assess if Nimiq mining is or it will be profitable and a possible passive income source.

 There are other many uses that can be given to that old laptop and we will be updating this article with new possibilities.

 If you are looking for tips and advice on how to reduce your home expenses, have a look at this video that we have prepared about how to save electricity at home.

 Additionally, if you are looking for energy-saving opportunities but don’t know where to start, use our electricity usage calculators to become aware of your electricity consumption, the electricity costs, and the potential savings.